bnorum/bnorum.github.io/README.md

 ## 🧰 Tech Stack

-- **HTML & CSS**:Structuring and styling the content for a responsive and clean layout
+- **HTML & CSS**:Structuring and styling the content for a responsive and clean layout
-- **JavaScript**:Adding interactivity and dynamic features to enhance user experience
+- **JavaScript**:Adding interactivity and dynamic features to enhance user experience
-- **Slick Carousel**:Implementing responsive sliders for showcasing projects and media
+- **Slick Carousel**:Implementing responsive sliders for showcasing projects and media
-- **GitHub Pages**:Hosting the website directly from the repository
+- **GitHub Pages**:Hosting the website directly from the repository

 ## 📁 Project Structure